clinical-genomics-uppsala/PrecMed1/docs/lab4.md

 !!! question "Question 10"
     :question:
     How many chromosomes have deletions?
+(Always take special care when looking at the X chromosome)

 !!! question "Question 11"
     :question: